Winter Weather Preparedness Week 2023 is November 5-11

 The Indiana Department of Homeland Security (IDHS), state partners and emergency personnel work to protect Hoosiers whenever hazardous weather happens across Indiana.
 Knowing where to find travel information and preparing ahead of time for all types of winter weather is important so Hoosiers can reduce their risk to harm.

 Cold temperatures, snow and freezing rain are common throughout Indiana from November through March each year.
-But Hoosiers should be prepared for other weather hazards during the wintertime too.
+Take time to prepare emergency kits and know what resources you may need for these conditions.
+But do not forget to stay prepared for other weather hazards too.

 - Tornadoes can occur at any time of the year, as outbreaks in December 2015 and November 2013 showed.
 In December 2021, a deadly EF4 tornado ravaged western Kentucky and ended 20 miles south of the Indiana border.
+In 2023, more than 50 tornadoes have occurred already in Indiana, which is the second-highest number of tornadoes in a year on record.
 Review tornado safety tips

 - Sometimes temperatures are warm enough that winter storm precipitation remains rain.
 In February 2018, record rainfall between 5 and 9 inches created widespread flooding, with numerous rivers reaching major flood levels and several setting new records.
 Review flooding safety tips